Dearne Valley line: Electrification

 Electrification of the section between Colton junction and Church Fenton is underway.
 Two bridges were raised to create room for overhead wires in April 2015.
-This work is due to be complete by 2023.
+This work was due to be complete by 2023, but this was impacted by delays.
+The work was completed and the first train ran between the two stations in September 2024.

 Current services

 Services which operate over the entire length of the route are provided by Northern Trains.
 Freight trains also regularly use the route.

 Northern services, usually make just three round trips daily, from Sheffield to York calling at Meadowhall Interchange, Rotherham Central, Swinton, Moorthorpe, Pontefract Baghill, Sherburn-in-Elmet, Church Fenton and Ulleskelf.
 However, the summer 2022 timetable has buses replacing trains, and the services only operating between Moorthorpe and York.
 Several lines across Yorkshire had their services either cut, or replaced by buses, with Northern attributing the problem to a lack of drivers and the effect of the COVID-19 pandemic.
 This service was more frequent in the 1970s and 1980s (e.g. the 1988 timetable had seven trains per day in each direction Mon-Sat, including a summer only through service to and from Scarborough, and four each way on Sundays), but since a major round of cutbacks in 1991 (due to a shortage of rolling stock) the service frequency has gradually declined.

 The northern part of the route as far as Colton Junction is used by all Edinburgh to London King's Cross expresses, as well as the numerous CrossCountry, TransPennine Express and Northern York to Leeds workings which continue as far as Church Fenton.
 Sherburn-in-Elmet is served by some York–Selby/Hull trains which diverge from the route at Sherburn South Junction, but beyond this point the only passenger trains are the infrequent Sheffield–York local services, until Moorthorpe is reached.

 Overall, the effect of this is that there are only three departures in each direction from Pontefract Baghill per day, although there are two other stations in Pontefract (Pontefract Monkhill and Tanshelf).
 The line is however a busy freight artery (particularly with bulk loads of imported coal for the power stations at Ferrybridge, Eggbrough and Drax and also further afield in the East Midlands) and also a useful diversionary route, which ensures its continuing survival.

 In 2017, the section through Rotherham Central was adapted for use by Sheffield Supertram, the light rail network that operates within Sheffield.
 Supertram is operating a pilot tram-train service over the route, testing the feasibility of such an operation.
 This is initially intended to run for two years, with an extension of the operation should it prove successful.
 It involved the construction of a new chord between the National Rail line and Supertram's own network, with a tram platform built at Rotherham Central and a short siding to serve the Rotherham Parkgate tram stop terminus with the extension electrified.
 It opened on 25 October 2018.